junxit/us-congress-bills-111/metadata.md

 - 2009-03-16 — Introduced in House
 - 2009-03-16 — Introduced in House
 - 2009-03-16 — Referred to the House Committee on Veterans' Affairs.
+- 2009-03-20 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2009-03-20 — Subcommittee on Disability Assistance and Memorial Affairs Discharged.
+- 2009-03-25 — Committee Consideration and Mark-up Session Held.
+- 2009-03-25 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-03-26 — Placed on the Union Calendar, Calendar No. 23.
+- 2009-03-26 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+111-56.
+- 2009-03-26 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+111-56.